snehardhya25bec10063-ship-it/Caption_Crafter_AI/README.md

 -Works offline with mock mode (great for demos or testing)

 Live Demo :

 http://127.0.0.1:5000

 Example of Captions Generated -

 -Input: "Sunset at the beach with friends"

 -Mood: Chill

 -Output:

--Chasing sunsets and good vibes only 🌅✨
+-Chasing sunsets and good vibes only

 -#BeachDays #GoldenHour #LifeIsBetterWithFriends
--Contributing

 Future ideas/Contributing

  Pull requests are welcome!
 Feel free to:

 -Improve the UI/UX